antoine77340/Youtube-8M-WILLOW/README.md

 Hardware requirement: Each model can be run on a single NVIDIA TITAN X 12 GB GPU.
 Some of the trained do not fit with a GPU with at least 10GB of memory.
-In that case, please do not modify the training batch size of these models as it might effect the final results.
+In that case, please do not modify the training batch size of these models as it might affect the final results.

-Our submitted model is a weighted ensemble of 25 models.
+Our best submitted model (GAP: 0.84967% on the private leaderboard) is a weighted ensemble of 25 models.
-However for the sake of simplicity, this repot will contain a much more simple ensemble of 7 models that are enough to reach the first place with a significant margin.
+However for the sake of simplicity, this repot will contain a much more simple ensemble of 7 models that is enough to reach the first place with a significant margin (GAP ~ 84.7%)